Alpbach - introduction

 Few would argue with their choice.
 When you add to Alpbach's rustic and welcoming charms skiing on some of the loveliest slopes you could imagine, rarely intimidating but always interesting, you understand why it commands loyalty among its fans like no other Austrian resort.

-Generations of skiers from the same families, particularly Britons, return year after year, usually re-booking the day they leave for the same guesthouse or hotel for the same time next year.
+British loyalty to Alpbach is very high.
+Generations of skiers from the same families return year after year, often re-booking the day they leave for the same guesthouse or hotel for the same time next year.

 The fierce devotion to one resort is remarkable.
 Say Guten Tag to a fellow skier or boarder as you tramp down the street to the ski-bus stop and you'll almost certainly get a booming Good Morning in reply.
-The owner of the booming voice will probably be something to do with the Army or something in the City.
+The owner of the voice may well be something to do with the Army or something in the City.
 The British Connection is very much part of the Alpbach experience.
 You can’t claim to know Austria until you’ve skied here.

 Many of Britain's best skiers made their first turns on Alpbach's slopes.
 There are nursery slopes right in the village centre.
 You have to take a ski-bus to the main lifts, but that's a small price to pay to wallow in charm and gemutlicheit that you can measure in metres.